 Victorian era wardrobes are the most abundant type of antique wardrobe, and also have the most variation in style and wood used: mahogany, rose, walnut and pine.
 Generally, they are more elaborate in style, size and design, often with ornate carvings and detail.
 Mirrors also became a popular feature, usually found in the middle panel of the front three doors.
 Around 1860 machines began to find a place in furniture making, so that could be what differentiates an older Victorian piece from a newer one.
 The varying styles from the start to the end of the era, from revivals to modern movements, would have hugely influenced the design of the wardrobe, the earlier pieces being elaborate and grand and the later pieces being more simple.

 Here you can see the great difference in style of wardrobes within the Victorian era:

 This Henry Clay Rosedown plantation wardrobe, made of Brazilian Rosewood was made in 1844 at the start of the Gothic revival (1845-95).
 The second piece was made in 1880 during the Aesthetic movement (1870-90).

 Edwardian Era: 1901-1910

-The Edwardian Era saw a shift away from looking back to ageing styles such as baroque, rococo and empire styles, to a fresh more modern approach to furniture, which finds its roots in the Art Nouveau style.
+The Edwardian Era saw a shift away from looking back to ageing styles such as baroque, rococo and empire styles, to a fresh more modern approach, which finds its roots in Art Nouveau style furniture.

 Hopefully, you now have the tools to tell you the age of your antique wardrobes or to make sure you are purchasing a genuine antique.
 Good luck, godspeed and remember never judge a book by its cover, but do exactly that with wardrobes.